 Rangers remain road warriors with 3-0 win at Kings

-New York Rangers goalie Antti Raanta, of Finland, deflects a shot during the second period of the team's NHL hockey game against the Los Angeles Kings, Saturday, March 25, 2017, in Los Angeles.
+Los Angeles Kings defenseman Brayden McNabb, left, puts New York Rangers left wing Jimmy Vesey into the boards during the first period of an NHL hockey game, Saturday, March 25, 2017, in Los Angeles.
 New York Rangers goalie Antti Raanta, of Finland, deflects a shot during the second period of the team's NHL hockey game against the Los Angeles Kings, Saturday, March 25, 2017, in Los Angeles.

 Add your comments below